aaguy-hue/8-Bit/CONTRIBUTING.md

 ### Finally Running It!

-Finally, go to the src folder and run the file called "QtKm_Awakened.py".
-Running this file will run the project.
+Finally, go to the project root and type in `python src/wsgi.py`.
 If you have any questions, just message in our [discord server](https://discord.com/invite/VPPrpmQ44q).

 ## Finding what to Develop